khale/iit-csp544-f23-site/about.md

 ## Readings
 For many lectures, we will be posting required readings on the course webpage, from various sources.
 Be sure to read them!
-If a reading is marked as required, the reading content is fair game for exams.
-Any readings I post that are required will be freely available either from the web or from me.
+If a reading is marked as required, you will likely need it to be able to complete a lab.

 ## Projects
 By far the most important part of this course is the labs.
 You will learn by